 Rabbits are highly preyed upon by other animals.
 You must consider everything from birds of prey to dogs.

-So even though they are in hutches, you need to be sure they are safe.
+Even though they are in hutches, you need to be sure they are safe.
 Be certain that their hutches are in a safe location.
 Placing them inside an out building or even inside a fenced area is a great way to offer them a lot of protection.

 Beyond needing to protect these creatures from other animals, you’ll also need to protect them from the elements.
-Make sure their hutch stays dry and during the winter, be sure they have a wind break.
+Make sure their hutch stays dry and during the winter, be sure they have a windbreak.